 I grew up and studied in the UK.
 I have a Masters degree in Design Studies from Central St Martins College of Art, and a Bachelors in Managerial and Administrative Studies from Aston University.
 I went to school at Frodsham High, in Cheshire.

-After spending nine years as a co-founder of Akvo.org, I've chosen to spend 2016 defining a series of new roles as a project director, writer and artist.
+After spending nine years as a co-founder of Akvo.org, I'm now defining a series of new roles as a project director, writer and artist.
 I learned a lot during my time at Akvo, a Dutch-based foundation that creates open source software and services that help bring to life and improve the accountability of international development aid networks.
 More than $2 billion of aid spend is now being visualised, reported or monitored through Akvo systems, supported by a "tiny multinational" team of just 70 people in 14 countries.
 I run my own design and consulting firm, the Movement Design Bureau, in the UK.

 I was born in 1971 in Liverpool, in Northwest England.
 I’ve lived in London for about twenty years.
 I also spend time living and working in Amsterdam, am magnetically drawn to California, and seem to visit Sweden and Spain a lot.

 Please don't be shy about getting in touch below, if you want to talk more.
 Or see my latest work here: